Laidanan/Machine-learning-project/README.md

 3. **Network flow data has fundamental limits** — Application-layer attacks require deeper inspection beyond flow statistics.

 4. **SMOTE works for extremely rare classes** — Heartbleed went from 11 samples to 100% detection with synthetic oversampling.

----

-## Acknowledgments

-- **Dataset**: Canadian Institute for Cybersecurity (CIC), University of New Brunswick
-- **Reference**: Sharafaldin, I., Lashkari, A.H., & Ghorbani, A.A.
-(2018).
-Toward Generating a New Intrusion Detection Dataset and Intrusion Traffic Characterization.

----

-## License

-MIT License